D33key/useLocalStorage-ts/README.md

 ## Usage

 The `useLocalStorage` hook allows you to easily read and write values from local storage.
 It also automatically synchronizes changes across different components of your application.
-Function `setLocalStorageValueGlobally` allows you to change value wherever you want.
+Function `setValueForLocalStorage` allows you to change value wherever you want.

 ### Example